10xEngineer/microcloud.10xEngineer/server/model/README.md

 # 10xLabs Models specifics

 All models are mongoose-based.
-For  db-ref fields with option `auto: true` are automatically populate (used in `events#accept`).
+For  db-ref fields with option `xauto_populate: true` are automatically populate (used in `events#accept`).